The world needs a book on this subject. A book that looks closely at the association between cycling, race, wealth, and politics.

 I’m not passing, and neither is Dr. Hoffmann.
 Knowledge, nuance, guilt, activism - they don’t transform me or anyone else from bad to good and let us shrug off our past selves.
 Nor should they give us the feeling that we’re complex and righteous, and everyone else is easy to summarize.
 That’s not sociology, that’s solipsism.

 Which is sad, because Bike Lanes Are White Lanes discounts all other means of investigation, leaving only personal experience as a way to understand society.
-Its central hatred for so many people and its total lack of self-reflection kicks away the ability to empathize with people, leaving only hatred.
+Its central hatred for so many people and its total lack of self-reflection kicks away the ability to empathize with people, leaving only judgment.